s-batish/visit-seville/README.md

         - Email (required, type=email)
         - Would you like to sign up to our monthly newsletter?
 Yes/No (required, type=radio)
         - Let us know if you have any specific questions below.
 We're always happy to help! (type=textarea)
+            - This textarea element does not have a required attribute because it is designed to be optional whether users have any questions or not.
+Therefore, it is not a requirement to fill it out.

 ![Contact Us form](docs/features/contact-form.png)